 FP&A teams are constantly analyzing data and monitoring performance throughout the company.

-Beyond analysis, these teams build reports and visualizations so every department feels involved and informed in company performance.
+Beyond financial planning and analysis, these teams build reports and visualizations so that every department feels involved and informed in company performance.

 What does a financial planning & analysis analyst do?
 Roles & responsibilities of FP&A analysts